gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 Widgets on the dashboard can be customized to fit your needs.

-## Layout

-Widgets on the dashboard can be customized to fit your needs.

 - **Resize widgets:** Each widget is available in two sizes—small or large.
 Drag and drop the lower-right corner of a widget to adjust its size.
 - **Rearrange widgets:** Drag and drop from the upper-left corner of a widget to move it into a new position on the dashboard.
 - **One per dashboard:** Only one copy of each metric can be placed on a dashboard.